Buy the property.

 Bond Issued

-The following examples are indicative only.
-Pricing is based on an approximate 3% p.a. bond rate.
+Indicative only.
+Based on an approximate 3% p.a. bond rate.

 Long-term Bond